Neah-Ko/SpaceOdyssey/README.md

 Main is the root.
 Names of subpatchers are pretty self explanatory.
 JavaScript language has been mainly used to draw 2D effects through object oriented programming.

+## Context
+This is the final project in the course media signal processing.
+4 persons contributed to this.